trbail01/cis695-public/docs/time-log.md

 # CIS695 Independent Study – Time Log

-This document tracks time spent on planning, research, procurement, setup, and documentation for the IoT-based learning experience project.
+This document provides a public-facing summary of time spent on planning, research, purchasing, environment setup, testing, and documentation for the IoT-based learning experience project.
+Course-specific details and instructor-identifying information have been omitted to keep this repository appropriate for public access.

 ---